 Upon accepting the Lord Jesus Christ as Savior, all believers have therefore become part of His body, the church.
 There is one church universal, composed of all those who acknowledge Jesus Christ as Savior and Lord.
 The Scriptures command believers to gather together to devote themselves to worship, prayer, teaching of the Word, observance of the ordinances (baptism and communion), fellowship, service to the body through the development and use of talents and gifts, and outreach to the world in fulfillment of the command of Christ to make disciples.

 Realizing that the cause of Christ extends beyond any one local fellowship, we believe in an ongoing ministry of extending the call of Christ to make disciples around the world.
-We will especially endeavor to make disciples among people groups who have not heard the good news of Jesus Christ.

 The Bible teaches that all believers are saints, set apart unto God and are thus responsible to live in such a manner as not to bring reproach upon their Savior and Lord lest the Word of God be blasphemed.
 As Christians, we should obey the Word of our Lord, seek the things which are above, walk as He walked, and accept as our responsibility the duty and privilege of bearing the Gospel to a lost world.
 A victorious and fruitful Christians life is possible only for those who have presented themselves wholly to Christ and walk by the power of the Holy Spirit, which all believers are called to do.